lowRISC/opentitan/doc/rm/register_tool/index.md

 ## Generating documentation

-The register tool can be used standalone to generate html documentation of the registers.
+The register tool can be used standalone to generate HTML documentation of the registers.
-However, this is normally done as part of the markdown documentation using the special tags to include the register definition file and insert the configuration and register information.
+However, this is normally done as part of the Markdown documentation using the special tags to include the register definition file and insert the configuration and register information.